-If you’re wondering how to implement automated testing, this is the right article for you.
-Before we get into the details, let’s quickly review the importance of automated tests.
+If you’re wondering how to implement automated testing into your application, this is the right article for you.
+Before we get into the details of doing so, let’s quickly review the importance of automated tests.

 Automated Testing Overview